10 tips for safe winter driving

 3. Before you turn, apply the brakes

-Signal your intentions with your indicators, check your blind spots, gently apply your brakes and slowly make the turn when appropriate.
-At night, be extra cautious watching for pedestrians and cyclists.
+Signal your intentions with your indicators, check your blind spots, gently apply the brakes, and make the turn slowly when appropriate.
+At night, be extra cautious when watching for pedestrians and cyclists.

 4. Learn to control skids and lockouts.

-Your car will respond differently to a skid depending on whether it has rear wheel, front wheel or four-wheel drive.
+Your car will respond differently to a skid depending on whether it has rear-wheel, front-wheel, or four-wheel drive.
 If your vehicle has an anti-lock braking system (ABS), learn how to use it correctly (e.g. don’t pump the brakes).
-Newer vehicles often have Electronic Stability Control (ESC) which is a system to help you stay in control if you suddenly need to brake or swerve.
-Transport Canada says ESC could reduce the number of crashes involving a loss of control by 29% Check out Transport Canada’s page on safe winter driving for more detailed information and lots of helpful links.
+Vehicles manufactured after 2012 have Electronic Stability Control (ESC), a system that helps you stay in control if you suddenly need to brake or swerve.
+However, even with ESC, driving carefully is still essential to avoid a potential accident.

 5. Pay attention